vladimir-bukhtoyarov/vladimir-bukhtoyarov/README.md

 ### Hi there 👋

-Author and maintainer of [Bucket4j](https://github.com/bucket4j/bucket4j).
+- Author and maintainer of [Bucket4j](https://github.com/bucket4j/bucket4j)
+- Backend Java developer at Vkontakte, project - VK Video calls.
+- You can reach me by email jsecoder@mail.ru or telegram https://t.me/Vladimir_Bukhtoyarov

 <!--
 **vladimir-bukhtoyarov/vladimir-bukhtoyarov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.